 22. Be patient

-Take small steps towards a positive direction and allow yourself to feel okay.
+Take small steps toward a positive direction and allow yourself to feel okay.
 Be patient with your emotions, and let yourself heal.

-When you are married and have too many responsibilities to handle, you miss out on great habits such as reading.
+When you are married and have too many responsibilities to handle, you can miss out on productive habits such as reading.
 It’s an incredibly great way to brain the mind.

 Over the years, you lose the sense of what’s happening globally, new stories, emotions, thoughts, etc. Read about the things you like or a topic you were following but stopped because you got married.